hyperledger-labs/splice/.github/ISSUE_TEMPLATE/hard-migration---disaster-recovery.md

 - [ ] ensure that apps are sufficiently caught up
 - [ ] take backups with `cncluster backup_nodes`
 - [ ] merge PR to migrate to higher migration ID
+  - [ ] (later) forward-port to branches that may serve as potential future release sources
 - [ ] check: domain is healthy

 ### Call with all SVs (DR version; remove me if hard migration)